-If so, be sure to fuel your vehicle with quality fuel.
-See Gasoline Octane on page 5-5.
-Poor fuel quality causes the engine not to run as efficiently as designed.
-You might notice this as stalling after start-up, stalling when you put the vehicle into gear, misfiring, hesitation on acceleration, or stumbling on acceleration - these conditions might go away once the engine is warmed up.
-This will be detected by the system and cause the light to turn on.
+Make sure to fuel the vehicle with quality fuel.
+Poor fuel quality causes the engine not to run as efficiently as designed and may cause: stalling after start-up, stalling when the vehicle is changed into gear, misfiring, hesitation on acceleration, or stumbling on acceleration.
+These conditions might go away once the engine is warmed up.

-If you experience one or more of these conditions, change the fuel brand you use.
+If one or more of these conditions occurs, change the fuel brand used.
 It will require at least one full tank of the proper fuel to turn the light off.